 And therein lies the promise of people-based marketing if it is realized through these 5 keys:

-– Identity resolution – the ability to recognize the people you want to engage
+– Customer identity resolution – the ability to recognize the people you want to engage

 – Combining data to build out profiles and deepen consumer insights